craftingcity/The-Known-World/MAIN/Game Notes/NPCs/Civilians/Travis.md

 > An image of a drow; struggling against another - some guard figure - frozen in ice.

-A description of their function in the world.

 A politic of theirs that players would interact with.